-If something unexpected happened during a surgery or treatment, could it have been medical malpractice?
+If something unexpected happened during surgery or treatment, could it have been medical malpractice?
 A bad outcome is not always caused by negligence.
 A case review by an experienced attorney is the only way to get clear answers.
 Physicians rely on drug companies and medical device manufacturers for safe products.
-There are times when a physician uses an implant — transvaginal mesh to treat pelvic organ prolapse is a good example — that later fails.
-This may not rise to the level of medical negligence, but it could be a products liability lawsuit.
+There are times when a physician uses an implant – such as transvaginal mesh to treat pelvic organ prolapse or hip hardware – that later fails.
+This may not rise to the level of medical negligence, but it could be a product liability lawsuit.
 Whether it is a medical error or a defective product, we are skilled at pursuing these claims.

 Fighting Medical Negligence

-The trial lawyers at Conway, Londregan, Sheehan & Monaco, P.C., has the expertise to identify all potential issues.
+The trial lawyers at Conway, Londregan, Sheehan & Monaco, P.C., have the expertise to identify all potential issues.
 We represent clients in New London and across the state of Connecticut.

-In analyzing whether a provider met the applicable standard of care in each case, we consult with healthcare professionals.
-This is because Connecticut state law requires a doctor or nurse in a same or similar field to conclude that negligence most likely occurred before an attorney files a medical malpractice case.
+In analyzing whether a provider met the applicable standard of care in each case, we consult with health care professionals.
+This is because Connecticut state law requires a doctor or nurse in the same or similar field to conclude that negligence most likely occurred before an attorney files a medical malpractice case.

 Examples of cases include:

 - Failure to diagnose a condition or post-surgical infection or complication

 - Surgical errors such as operating on the wrong body part or leaving a foreign object

 - A birth injury that may lead to cerebral palsy and Erb’s palsy

 - Nursing home neglect related to cutting corners and staffing reductions